 Modern Sloping Garden with Feature Koi Pond

-Whilst not in the same league, in the world of garden design, transformations are our bread and butter.
+In the world of garden design, transformations are our bread and butter.
 One of our specialities is taming sloping gardens.
 We’re particularly good at conquering gradients and making them fit for more than just rolling down.
 We’ve terraced gardens as far apart as in Ashbourne, Swadlincote and Northampton, and our latest one is in Warwick.

 What was the garden like before we started?